 • The OSS object and its path.

-• The OSS Directory parameter that is specified for the metadata discovery task.
+• The OSS Directory parameter that is specified for the metadata discovery job.

-The system maps the name of the first directory level after the OSS directory to the table name and the names of the second to last directory levels after the OSS directory to partition names.
+The system maps the name of the first directory level after the OSS directory to the table name and the names of the other directory levels after the OSS directory to partition names.
 The following table describes the mapping examples.

 oss://adb/Table1/file1.csv